Frequently Asked Questions (FAQs)

 NOTE: Form 6005 and the underlying complete Administrative Record are also required at the outset of the appeal.

 13. Is there a time limit for filing the Notice of Appeal?

 Yes.
-The Notice of Appeal must be received by the Panel within 30 days after the final day on which the licensing agency may reconsider its decision.
+The Notice of Appeal must be received by the Panel within 30 days after the final day on which the Department may reconsider its decision.
 Failure to file the Notice of Appeal by the deadline may result in a dismissal of the appeal.